khstock/zwinder-app/README.md

 # zwinder-app
 Building a dating app to improve my understanding of android development.
+Also as a project for University of Applied Sciences Kaiserslautern.
+[A demo Video of the current state of the app can be found here](https://www.youtube.com/watch?v=eBUVMyqWFP0&feature=youtu.be) (1:17min)
+Note: most of the comments are currently in German, sorry about that

 ### The dating app currently features:
 1. Creating and logging into your account